 Why Try Experiential Marketing

 Let’s be honest.
 Experiential marketing is easier to get cheesy than right.
 Investment of time, resources and budget are often required to execute it successfully.
 So what makes experiential marketing worth the effort?

 The EventTrack Consumer Survey found that 65 percent of brands using experiential marketing said it positively correlated to sales.
 Translation: experiencing a brand often leads to buying its products or services.

 The agency collaborates with artists, visionaries and brands to create 29 interactive rooms that guests pay to experience.
-Rooms have included lifesize snowglobes, foam pits, responsive light displays and so much more for adults to see, touch, feel and in every way experience.
+Rooms have included lifesize snowglobes, foam pits, responsive light displays and so much more.
 It is an Instagram bonanza, with participants posting their experiences all over social media, further broadening the reach of the event for brands that are part of it.

 The brands who capitalize the most are memorable and on-message.
 They remain relevant to the people experiencing them while also communicating who they are and what they do.

 Red Bull is known for experiential marketing and as a brand, it’s a perfect fit.
 Beyond sponsoring athletes engaging in extreme sports that its target audience enjoys watching, Red Bull creates opportunities for people to experience what it stands for adrenaline-pushing audacity.